 Botanical Name: Campanula

-These ornamental flowers are one of their kind because of the unique bell-like shape.
+These ornamental flowers are one of a kind because of their unique bell-like shape.
+It is one of the best types of purple flowers you can grow!

 Don’t get confused by the name.
-It’s the foliage that’s leathery not the urn-shaped flowers.
+It’s the foliage that’s leathery, not the urn-shaped purple flowers!

 60. Lavender